Ho3pLi/InternetChecker/README.md

 With Internet Checker you can monitor your connection, checking its speed, stability, and any connection problems.

 I decided to use Flutter as I find it highly modular and scalable.
+Flutter has a medium to large community, which makes finding documentation online quite easy.

-Flutter has a medium to large community and therefore finding documentation online is quite easy.
+The app was published on the **Google Play Store** and stayed online for about a year, before being removed due to some restrictions related to API updates.

-It took a few months but I don't think I did a bad job.
+It was my first app built with Flutter, but it certainly won’t be the last!

 For any doubt, criticism or advice, do not hesitate to contact me!